-- Q. What transaction is being proposed? - A. Viacom is proposing to acquire all of the outstanding shares of Infinity that it does not currently own for 0.592 of a share of Viacom non-voting Class B common stock per Infinity share.
-The acquisition will be effected by the merger of Infinity with and into a wholly owned subsidiary of Viacom. - Q. How much of Infinity does Viacom currently own? - A. Viacom currently owns 100% of the outstanding shares of Infinity Class B common stock and none of the outstanding shares of Infinity Class A common stock.
+Q. What transaction is being proposed?

+- A. Viacom is proposing to acquire all of the outstanding shares of Infinity that it does not currently own for 0.592 of a share of Viacom non-voting Class B common stock per Infinity share.
+The acquisition will be effected by the merger of Infinity with and into a wholly owned subsidiary of Viacom. - Q. Why are the two companies proposing to merge? - A. The merger allows Infinity stockholders to benefit from and participate in the tremendous growth opportunities created by the full integration of Viacom and Infinity.
+The transaction enhances Viacom's powerful and diverse operations and creates a company that is financially even stronger and is even better positioned to deliver superior returns to stockholders.
+To review the reasons for the merger in greater detail, see pages 36 through 39. - Q. How much of Infinity does Viacom currently own? - A. Viacom currently owns 100% of the outstanding shares of Infinity Class B common stock and none of the outstanding shares of Infinity Class A common stock.
 Each share of Infinity Class B common stock has five votes per share and each share of Infinity Class A common stock has one vote per share.
-Viacom's ownership of Infinity Class B common stock represents approximately 64.2% of the total outstanding shares of Infinity Class A and Class B common stock and approximately 90% of the combined voting power of the outstanding shares of Infinity Class A and Class B common stock. - Q. Why are the two companies proposing to merge? - A. The merger allows Infinity stockholders to benefit from and participate in the tremendous growth opportunities created by the full integration of Viacom and Infinity.
-The transaction enhances Viacom's powerful and diverse operations and creates a company that is financially even stronger and is even better positioned to deliver superior returns to stockholders.
-To review the reasons for the merger in greater detail, see pages 32 through 35. - Q. What will I receive in the merger? - A. You will be entitled to receive 0.592 of a share of Viacom non-voting Class B common stock in exchange for each share of Infinity Class A common stock you own at the time of the merger.
+Viacom's ownership of Infinity Class B common stock represents approximately 64.2% of the total outstanding shares of Infinity Class A and Class B common stock and approximately 90% of the combined voting power of the outstanding shares of Infinity Class B common stock. - Q. Why is Infinity scheduling a stockholders' meeting to vote on the merger? - A. Even though Viacom owns approximately 90% of the combined voting power of the outstanding shares of Infinity Class A and Class B common stock, Viacom and Infinity, with the concurrence of the special committee of Infinity's board of directors, decided to seek approval of the merger by Infinity's minority stockholders after a recent Delaware Chancery Court decision involving corporations unrelated to Viacom or Infinity created uncertainty about whether Delaware law requires such approval.
+To eliminate any uncertainty created by the decision, Viacom and Infinity agreed that Infinity would call a special meeting of its stockholders in order to seek approval of the merger by holders of 66 2/3% of its outstanding voting shares, other than those shares owned by Viacom or subject to the voting agreement between Viacom and Messrs.
+Levine and Moreno. - Q. Who can vote at the Infinity stockholders' meeting? - A. Holders of record of Infinity common stock at the close of business on January 16, 2001 are entitled to vote at the stockholders' meeting.
+As of the close of business on that day, there were approximately 391.0 million shares of Infinity Class A common stock outstanding and there were 700,000,000 shares of Infinity Class B common stock outstanding. - Q. What will I receive in the merger? - A. In the merger, you will be entitled to receive 0.592 of a share of Viacom non-voting Class B common stock in exchange for each share of Infinity Class A common stock you own at the time of the merger.
 Viacom will not issue fractional shares.
 Instead, you will receive a payment equal to the market value of the fractional share.